Updated: Dec 28, 2022

 Then along came the 4-month jabs.
 I didn't think much about them, after the last 2 lots she’d slept more than normal during the day and still slept fine that night, but these were different.
 I don’t know why, but these jabs left me with a very upset baby all afternoon and 40-minute wakes through the night, welcome back exhaustion.
 At the time I held on to hope that it was just the jabs and not the dreaded 4-month sleep regression, but I was very wrong.

 It was a very dark time for me.
 I found myself regretting ever having a baby, never wanting to go through this experience again, and struggling to keep to the gentle parenting methods I so wanted to practice.
 If woken at the wrong point of my sleep cycle I would have such a rage and at points even scared myself.
 I locked myself in the bathroom some nights just to get away.
 One day after a particularly tough night, we were meeting our NCT friends and I was so exhausted I could barely even look at her, let alone hold her.
-I basically fed her and handed her back to Daddy.
+I basically fed her and handed her back to her Dad.

 Fellow Blogger, Josie, from Me, Them and the Others, has a fantastic post exploring the long term effects she experienced from sleep deprivation during the newborn days - along with some handy tips of how to manage it.

-We took the family decision for Daddy H to move downstairs on work nights.
+We took the family decision for my partner to move downstairs on work nights.
 He had a long commute early each morning, and worked a physical job, if he fell asleep at the wheel or had an accident at work he would be of no use to any of us.
 It also allowed me to safely implement bedsharing, something he always worried about if he was in the bed also.
 Of course, we missed him in the night, but it wasn't always all on me, if the screaming was particularly long or loud, he would always come back to our bed to support me.
 On the nights she just wouldn't settle at all I would bring her downstairs around 4.30 so I could get one solid hour before he had to get ready for work.
 It worked for us, we were able to muddle through.

 Gentle Sleep Methods

 With Kerry’s method, every nap counted; on you, in the car, in the sling, in the pram, a nap was a nap.
 From the end of each sleep, you started counting with an aim for the next sleep to start within a certain window depending on your child’s age.
-It wasn’t the magic solution for us, H was still a nightmare to get to go to sleep so we often overshot these windows, and she only ever slept for 30 minutes at a time during the day.
+It wasn’t the magic solution for us, she was still a nightmare to get to go to sleep so we often overshot these windows, and she only ever slept for 30 minutes at a time during the day.
 However, slowly sleep extended overnight from 40 minutes to 2 hours.